oomph-lib/oomph-lib/README.md

 <a href="https://github.com/oomph-lib/stand_alone_oomph-lib_user_code">https://github.com/oomph-lib/stand_alone_oomph-lib_driver_code</a>
 </div>

-which contains a suitable driver code and a heavily annotated CMakeLists.txt file to explain the process in much more detail.
+which contains a different driver code and a heavily annotated `CMakeLists.txt` file to explain the process in much more detail.

 ### Customising driver codes